DEFHerobrine/Password-Extraction-To-Discord-Flipper-BadUSB/README.md

 this is a modied version of https://github.com/CharlesTheGreat77/BADUSB/blob/main/web2Discord/Web2Discord.txt. tested on windows 10.
+Unless otherwise specified in the file name, this is made for Win10.

- - Script sends all saved passwords to a discord webhook
+ - Script sends all saved browser passwords to a discord webhook

     HOW TO:
 1. Create discord webhook.